-- Results are available via the web-based result reporting system.
-If your facility does not have access to your results via the web page, then contact SHL to obtain permission and training.
-Call 319-335-4358, email firstname.lastname@example.org, or download the Results Web Access application on the “Test Results” screen and submit the completed form to SHL.
+- Results are available via the OpenELIS Web Portal.
+If your facility does not have access to your results via a web portal account, contact SHL to obtain permission and training.
+Call 319/335-4358, email email@example.com, or download the SHL web portal application on the “Test Results” page and submit the completed form to SHL.

-- Facilities without web access will receive results via USPS.
+- Facilities without web portal access will receive results via USPS.

 IV.
 Result Interpretation